crhota/Facial-Keypoints-Detection-using-Multi-Layer-Perceptron-with-Kaggle-Dataset-in-Julia/README.md

         - 3 Keypoints: ~2.2 < Mean < ~3.9 <br?
 - Accuracy of 3 center keypoints prediction needs to be improved ...**Further Work 1(a), 4(a), 4(e)**

+## 7. Conclusion
+Key Observations <br>
+- For Training Data: we have 8keypoints more away from expected value.
+For Test Data: we have 3 keypoints more away from mean.=> Model training error is higher (consistency), however, test error is lesser (generalization).<br>
+- For All Test Data: 3 center keypoints are more away from mean.
+For Test Data1 (visual inspection of plot): 3 center keypoints are more away from where they should be. <br><br>
+**Conclusion: Model is generalizing well, however, more test error is seen for the center keypoints which needs to be improved.**